NotEnoughPractice/NotEnoughPractice.github.io/_posts/2015-05-02-welcome-to-jekyll.markdown

 ---
 Hello World!

-We're just getting out shit together and writing our first few articles to give us a good strong start.
+We're just getting our shit together and writing our first few articles to give us a good strong start.
 (Also working on making a **prettier** site - PROMISE!)

 Can't wait to bring to you an easily accessible, hands-on approach to Security and Forensics.